selenashe/selenashe.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I'm Selena.
 I am a post-bacc RA at MIT working with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev).
-Here, I work on many projects related to language processing and representations in brains and LLMs.
+Here, I work on many projects related to language processing and representations in brains and LMs.

 I am interested in how agents flexibly extract, encode, and represent meanings.
 What are the mechanisms and architectures that underlie intelligent communication?